Vodafone offers Big Value Bundles from £5/month on Pay As You Go with “total rollover” of unused allowances.

 Vodafone no longer offers a £15 Big Value Bundle (this was withdrawn from sale in July 2017).

 At the £15 price point, there are a number of attractive deals from rival mobile networks.
-For instance, both ASDA Mobile and giffgaff offer 1,000 minutes, unlimited texts and 5GB of 4G internet for £15/month.
+In our opinion, giffgaff leads the pack with their £15 goodybag which comes with unlimited minutes, unlimited texts and 6GB of 4G internet (coverage from the O2 network).

 £20 per month bundles

 Vodafone’s £20 Big Value Bundle bundle comes with 1000 minutes, unlimited texts and 6GB of 4G internet.

 For £18/month, giffgaff offers unlimited minutes, unlimited texts and 9GB of high-speed 4G internet.
 Alternatively, Three offers an All-in-One 20 bundle for £20/month with 3000 minutes, 3000 texts and 12GB of 4G internet.

 For more information, please see our full comparison of the UK’s best value Pay As You Go bundles.
 If you’re willing to undergo a credit check and commit to a Pay Monthly contract, it may also be worth having a look at some of the best value Pay Monthly SIM cards.

 There are two ways to join Vodafone Pay As You Go.